 FCMAT has developed the Fiscal Health Risk Analysis (FHRA) as a tool to help evaluate an LEA's fiscal health and risk of insolvency in the current and two subsequent fiscal years.

-Each section and specific question on the FHRA is included based on FCMAT’s work since its inception; they are the common indicators of risk or potential insolvency for districts that have neared insolvency and needed assistance from outside agencies.
-Each section of this analysis is critical to an organization, and lack of attention to these critical areas will eventually lead to a district’s failure.
+Each section and specific question on the FHRA is included based on FCMAT's work since its inception; they are the common indicators of risk or potential insolvency for LEAs that have neared insolvency and needed assistance from outside agencies.
+Each section of this analysis is critical to an organization, and lack of attention to these critical areas will eventually lead to an LEA's failure.

-The greater the number of “no” answers to the questions in the analysis, the higher the score, which points to a greater potential risk of insolvency or fiscal issues for the district.
-Not all sections in the analysis and not all questions within each section carry equal weight; some areas carry higher risk and thus count more heavily toward or against a district’s fiscal stability percentage.
+The greater the number of "no" answers to the questions in the analysis, the higher the score, which points to a greater potential risk of insolvency or fiscal issues for the LEA.
+Not all sections in the analysis and not all questions within each section carry equal weight; some areas carry higher risk and thus count more heavily toward or against an LEA's fiscal stability percentage.
 A score of 40% or more is considered high risk; a score of 25%-39% is considered moderate risk; and a score of 24% or lower is considered low risk.
 Identifying issues early is the key to maintaining fiscal health.
-Diligent planning will enable a district to better understand its financial objectives and strategies to sustain a high level offiscal efficiency and overall solvency.
-A district should consider completing the FHRA annually to assess its own fiscal health risk and progress over time.
+Diligent planning will enable an LEA to better understand its financial objectives and strategies to sustain a high level offiscal efficiency and overall solvency.
+An LEA should consider completing the FHRA annually to assess its own fiscal health risk and progress over time.